cn0047/stash/ed/t/programming/README.md

 (Fortran, Pascal).

-**Declarative** programming - focuses on what the program should accomplish without specifying how the program should achieve the result.
-(SQL, CSS, regex).
+**Declarative** programming - focuses on what the program should accomplish without specifying how the program should achieve the result (SQL, CSS, regex).
 <br>The declarative layer describes what the code will do,
 while the implementation layer describes how the code does it.
 (The declarative layer is, in effect, a small domain-specific language).